 Salary, benefits, and perks during this period

 Employees receive their normal salary during their notice period.
 If an employee’s wages tend to fluctuate, then they’ll be paid an average of what they earned over the last 12 weeks.
 Also, if circumstances have resulted in a staff member being on furlough, they’re entitled to 100% of their salary during their notice period, not the 80% rate they may have been paid while on furlough.
+Employees are entitled to notice pay for the duration of their notice period.

 Payment in lieu of notice (PILON)